Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class IndexScheme

-The IndexScheme class declaratively describes computational and structural properties of the index used within an I3S store.
-This information can be used by clients to better understand how to work with the index.
+The IndexScheme class describes the computational and structural properties of the index used within an I3S store.

 [Link to general index]